0x4v0c4d0/qubes/README.md

 sudo /etc/myqubes/setup/openvpn/import.sh /path/to/ovpns
 ```

+**NB: Use TCP VPN connection for vpn-tor/tor-vpn/vpn-tor-vpn**

-**(Recomendation): Edit `sudo nano /rw/config/rc.local` and set in the last line one of imported config of vpn server to which you want connect automatically after qube boot**
+**NB: Edit `sudo nano /rw/config/rc.local` and set in the last line one of imported config of vpn server to which you want connect automatically after qube boot**

 Setting up the sys-vpn done.
 Now you can use at as proxy for another AppVM or NetVM.